firehist/angularjs-webstorm-livetpls/README.md

 Instead just drop `*.xml` files from this repository into WebStorm's folder where it stores LiveTemplates.
 Usually this is the `[your home directory]/.WebIde40/config/templates`.

+### Automatic with install-live-templates
+If you are annoyed by a manual install, you should have a look at this useful project [install-live-templates](https://github.com/jamestalmage/install-live-templates)

+1. Open terminal: get node & npm
+2. Install via npm: `npm install -g live-template-installer`
+3. Then go into this project on your side and run `live-templates install` or `live-templates backup`
+4. You should restart WebStorm to import new templates!

+*The file `./live_template_registry.json` lists all files which need to be installed or saved*

+Please find more information about this package on his [github](https://github.com/jamestalmage/install-live-templates)!

 ##How to use the Live Templates
 The following show the available abbrivations and their default implementations.
 Variables that are editable upon template expansion are delemited with the $ sign (ex. `$filterName$`).
 `$END$` indicates where the cursor will be placed upon template completion.